kent-map/dickens/docs/mobile-landscapes.md

 We were forced to question his decision when – having assumed we would find the inn without effort – we found ourselves in a startlingly empty, neon blue and purple bar, trying not to notice the prevalence of cocktail umbrellas or to look each other in the eye.
 Immediately we found ourselves speaking in whispers, as if we had been kidnapped or inadvertently walked into the wrong meeting.
 Clearly this was never going to do, but we spent several minutes plotting our escape in a kind of semaphore (which was odd, as there were apparently no staff to be offended, and the door was wide open), before finally bolting back into the sunshine and agreeing never to speak of this again.
 The actual Blue Boar was of course shut, so we took refuge in a quaintly oak-beamed pub a few doors down, where a motherly woman, almost certainly descended from Joe and Biddy’s children, took one look at our still ashen faces and put some extra gravy on the pie.

 Renewed and revitalised by this act of kindness, we were ready to infringe some dignity at work policies in the park opposite 'Satis' [Restoration House](/great-expectations-restoration-house). http://www.literatureproject.com/great-expectations/great_8.htm

-‘He calls the knaves, Jacks, this boy!’
+>‘He calls the knaves, Jacks, this boy!’
 A child on the opposite bench clearly didn’t care what he called them and went on playing with a convenient oak leaf.
-‘And what coarse hands he has!
+'And what coarse hands he has!
 And what thick boots!’
 Pip detected guiltily looking at his feet.
 Distracted glance in our direction from mother of still indifferent child.
 Meanwhile Estella, enjoying herself enormously by this stage, ‘denounced me for a stupid, clumsy labouring-boy’ while throwing in ‘a look of supreme aversion’ for good measure.

 It was a dejected Pip – or it should have been – who subsequently found himself touring a life size model of a hulk with said Estella https://www.visitmedway.org/attractions/rochester-guildhall-museum-2132/  in the very [Guildhall](/great-expectations-guildhall) where he would later be apprenticed to Joe.
 Notably he perked up sufficiently to make threatening comments at the whipping post on the way past.
 And the sudden appearance of the curator may have been entirely coincidental, but we were not wholly convinced that the museum was really due to close, as he firmly told us it was.